-Employees cannot use social media such as Facebook or Twitter to share comments, information or images of clients without permission. > Employees will use Stone Belt provided/approved devices to communicate with clients or their families/guardians/advocates.
+Employees cannot use their personal social media such as Facebook or Twitter to share comments, information, or images of clients.
+With your permission, Stone Belt may share pictures or stories about you on our Stone Belt social media sites including Facebook or Twitter. > Employees will use Stone Belt provided/approved devices (phones, computers) to communicate with clients or their families/guardians/ advocates.